Literacy at Bowerham

 Letters and Sounds – Early Phonics

 We believe it is important that children build up an awareness of reading and those basic reading skills as soon as possible.
 In Nursery we introduce Phase One Phonics from the Letters and Sounds document.
 This phase provides children with lots of speaking and listening activities which are essential to early reading development.
 The aim of phase one is for children to become attuned to the sounds around them as they engage in lots of rhyme and rhythmic activities.
 This is something we explore in lots of detail within Nursery to ensure these basic skills are embedded before the children move on to Phase Two in Reception Class.
 Parents can help their children at home by singing lots of nursery rhymes and sharing stories together every single day.
+Please click here to access the nursery rhymes we enjoy sharing in Nursery.

 In Reception Class the children move on to Phase Two, Three, Four and begin Phase Five Phonics from the Letters and Sounds document.
 We teach the children the sounds of the letters of the alphabet using the scheme ‘Jolly Phonics’.
 Each sound is taught using a picture, an action, a basic story and a song to help the child to remember it.
 Some sounds are written with just one letter, but others are written with two letters, such as ee and or.
 When we teach the children the sounds, we say the sounds as they are in words.
 The sounds are not introduced in alphabetical order.
 The first sounds introduced are s, a, t, p, i and n.
 This is because they make more three letter words than any other set of six letters, and once the children know these they can start learning to blend the sounds together in order to read words.